Applet : Java Glossary

 </applet>

-<applet, from a CSS point of view, is just another tag.
+<APPLET, from a CSS point of view, is just another tag.
 In your CSS style sheet, you can apply properties to it, adjust the margin spacing, put borders around it… In your HTML markup you can give it a class or id.
-Unfortunately Mozilla, Netscape and Firefox all have a common bug and don’t display a border around Applets even when you ask them to.
+Unfortunately Chrome and Firefox have a common bug and don’t display a border around Applets even when you ask them to.
 Opera and IE work properly.

 Starting with JDK 1.4.2, you can arranged that jars be cached at the client site using the EMBED tag cache_archive parameter.